At St. Matthew’s we are very proud of our links with the local community.

 St. Matthew’s has a Peace Garden where you are welcome to come and sit and reflect.
 We also have a Prayer Tree where we welcome people to add their prayers or blessings to the tree for others to read and reflect upon.

 At St. Matthew’s we also have several groups that we welcome members of the community to join such as our craft group, Odd Balls and our Fellowship group.
 We also run discussion and learning groups periodically.
-We are currently running a group entitled “Being Church” where we discuss what “Being Church” means to us.
+We recently ran a group entitled “Being Church” where we discussed what “Being Church” means to us.